Francesco Suriano: Biography

 The text is often interrupted with prayers, and he discusses miracles and indulgences.
 He also speaks of spices of indo-Asia and of Portuguese towns in India.

 He also quotes an epistle sent to Prester John (Prete Ianne), by the guardian of Mount Syon, Paulo de Chanedo.
 The letter addresses the king in Ethiopia, and sends in 1480 priests and teachers to instruct him in the true faith, and extirpate heresies, including Franciscan priest.
 He claims the Sultan was fearful of allowing such priest to travel south, because they might cause him to be encircled by Christians.
-He gives first hand notes of a trip south of Cairo through the Nile for 30 days till arriving to Nachada, from there went west to a town of Acherman, using camels traveled in four days to Chosairo on the Indian Ocean.
+He gives first hand notes of a trip south of Cairo through the Nile for 30 days till arriving to Nachada (likely Naqada), from there went west to a town of Acherman, using camels traveled in four days to Chosairo (likely El Qoseir) on the Indian Ocean.
 There they sailed for Sevachim, an Arabian port.
 From there they went to Achanon, then Alech and Dassi, from where they rode camels to the Moorish town of Menna.
 From there a trek of fifteen days, they entered Ethiopia and were sent from one prominent man to another, from the town of Maria to Fendun, then Reeldete, then Vaansol.
 They traveled on mule for nearly two weeks to the Church of the King, and saw an ornate Italianate organ.
-From there to Chiafeg and Barar, the site of the court.
+From there to Chiafeg and Barar (likely Barara or Bararach), the site of the court.
 In the court they encountered a number of Italians, who had ventured there in search of jewels and riches, but now found themselves not permitted to leave by the king.

 He describes Ethiopia as brutish and without invention, almost entirely lacking solid architecture.
 He describes the soldiers as being branded with the royal symbol.
 They go shirtless and shoeless.
 He describes them as pusillanimous in habitus, weak, but zealous in faith and spirit.

 He speaks of ostriches and Giraffes.
 The former, he claims, eats iron.
 The latter.
 Giraphe, he describes as one cubit taller front than back; front legs are longer than hind legs, speckled like leopards...the neck longer than the hind legs, and it is a superb animal and boastful, beautiful to see, the small head, with lively eyes, that brings incredible joy to their caretakers.

 He travels to the Holy Land a few decades earlier than the account of Pietro Casola.